Florida base shooting was 'act of terrorism' | DW | 08.12.2019

 Family members and others identified the three dead as Joshua Kaleb Watson, a 23-year-old graduate of the U.S. Naval Academy; Airman Mohammed Sameh Haitham, 19, of St. Petersburg, Florida, who joined the Navy after graduating from high school last year; and Airman Apprentice Cameron Scott Walters, 21, of Richmond Hill, Georgia.

-Over 5,000 foreign national are receiving military training in the US, part of a program with US allies that is now under review by the Pentagon.
+Over 5,000 foreign nationals are receiving military training in the US, part of a program with US allies that is now under review by the Pentagon.

 "This has been done for many decades,'' Trump said on Saturday.
 "I guess we're going to have to look into the whole procedure.
 We'll start that immediately."